a2labs/riveter/README.md

 ### What is it?

-riveter is an experimental JavaScript micro-library that provides the following facilities, which you can attach to your constructor functions:
+riveter is an experimental JavaScript micro-library that provides the following helper methods:

-* `mixin` - use this to mix objects which provide additional behavior into your constructor function.
+* `riveter.mixin` - use this to mix objects which provide additional behavior into your constructor function.
 The mix-ins may optional provide initialization methods that can be called before or after the original constructor function executes.
+(Must be attached to a constructor function to operate.)
-* `inherits` - an inheritance helper allowing a constructor function to inherit the prototype of another, allowing the ability to override the parent's constructor and also to provide 'shared' methods to the constructor function itself, etc.
+* `riveter.inherits` - an inheritance helper allowing a constructor function to inherit the prototype of another, allowing the ability to override the parent's constructor and also to provide 'shared' methods to the constructor function itself, etc. (Can be used stand-alone via `riveter.inherits` or it can be attached to a constructor function.)
-* `extend` - helper method which can be attached to a constructor function.
+* `riveter.extend` - helper method which can be attached to a constructor function.
 It wraps the `inherits` call, providing the constructor to which it is attached as the first argument (the parent).
+(Must be attached to a constructor function to operate.)
+* `riveter.ensureHelpers` - Adds the `mixin`, `extend` and `inherits` calls to a constructor function if they are not already present.

 ### Why would I use it?

 The boilerplate/ceremonial code around managing mix-ins and inheritance in JavaScript can be a significant portion of a code base.
 We want to remove the unnecessary boilerplate while providing a consistent, reliable way to extend constructors through a powerful & concise means.

-riveter is heavily informed by appendTo projects using [backbone.js]().
+riveter is heavily informed by appendTo projects using [Backbone.js](http://backbonejs.org/).
 We've often wanted the backbone-style extend functionality, but with some slight tweaks, while maitaining compatibility with backbone objects.  riveter is our attempt to standardize that approach - so you can use it with or without backbone

 ### How do I use it?
 ####mixin